Joining tables

 cutoff

-Note: Using cutoff in aggregation queries is not recommended, as it can produce meaningless results.
+Note: Using cutoff in aggregation queries is not recommended because it can produce inaccurate or incomplete results.

 ‹›